-simple interest at a commercially reasonable rate from the date of expropriation until the date of actual payment.
+5.2 Payment of compensation shall be made in a freely convertible currency.
+Interest on payment of compensation, where applicable, shall be paid in simple interest at a commercially reasonable rate from the date of expropriation until the date of actual payment.
 On payment, compensation shall be freely transferable in accordance with Article 6.

-- 5.3 The Parties confirm their shared understanding that: - a) Expropriation may be direct or indirect: - (i) direct expropriation occurs when an investment is nationalised or otherwise directly expropriated through formal transfer of title or outright seizure; and - (ii) indirect expropriation occurs if a measure or series of measures of a Party has an effect equivalent to direct expropriation, in that it substantially or permanently deprives the investor of the fundamental attributes of property in its investment, including the right to use, enjoy and dispose of its investment, without formal transfer of title or outright seizure. - b) The determination of whether a measure or a series of measures have an effect equivalent to expropriation requires a case-by-case, fact-based inquiry, that takes into consideration: - (i) the economic impact of the measure or series of measures, although the sole fact that a measure or series of measures of a Party has an adverse effect on the economic value of an investment does not establish that an indirect expropriation has occurred; - (ii) the duration of the measure or series of measures of a Party; - (iii) the character of the measure or series of measures, notably their object, context and intent; and - (iv) whether a measure by a Party breaches the Party's prior binding written commitment to the investor whether by contract, licence or other legal document. - 5.4 For the avoidance of doubt, the Parties agree that an action taken by a Party in its commercial capacity shall not constitute expropriation or any other measure having similar effect. - 5.5 Non-discriminatory regulatory measures by a Party or measures or awards by judicial bodies of a Party that are designed and applied to protect legitimate public interest or public purpose objectives such as public health, safety and the environment shall not constitute expropriation under this Article. - 5.6 In considering an alleged breach of this Article, a Tribunal shall take account of whether the investor or, as appropriate, the locally-established enterprise, pursued action for remedies before domestic courts or tribunals prior to initiating a claim under this Treaty.
+- 5.3 a) Expropriation may be direct or indirect: - (i) direct expropriation occurs when an investment is nationalised or otherwise directly expropriated through formal transfer of title or outright seizure; and - (ii) indirect expropriation occurs if a measure or series of measures of a Party has an effect equivalent to direct expropriation, in that it substantially or permanently deprives the investor of the fundamental attributes of property in its investment, including the right to use, enjoy and dispose of its investment, without formal transfer of title or outright seizure.

+b) The determination of whether a measure or a series of measures have an effect equivalent to expropriation requires a caseby-case, fact-based inquiry, that takes into consideration:

+(i) the economic impact of the measure or series of measures, although the sole fact that a measure or series of measures of a Party has an adverse effect on the economic value of an investment does not establish that an indirect expropriation has occurred;

+(ii) the duration of the measure or series of measures of a Party;

+- (iii) the character of the measure or series of measures, notably their object, context and intent; and - (iv) whether a measure by a Party, breaches that Party's prior binding written commitment to the investor whether by contract, licence or other legal document.

+5.4 The Parties agree that an action taken by a Party in its commercial capacity shall not constitute expropriation or any other measure having similar effect.

+5.5 Non-discriminatory regulatory measures by a Party or measures or awards by judicial bodies of a Party that are designed and applied to protect legitimate public interest or public purpose objectives such as public health, safety and the environment shall not constitute expropriation under this Article.

+5.6 While considering an alleged breach of this Article, Tribunal shall take account of whether the investor or, as appropriate, the locally-established enterprise, pursued action for remedies before domestic courts or tribunals prior to initiating a claim under this Treaty.